allenporter/k8s-gitops/bootstrap/kairos/README.md

 ## Build images

-See [Network booting](https://kairos.io/docs/installation/netboot/#use-auroraboot) for more details on Auroraboot and building images (not netboot).
+See [AuroraBoot](https://kairos.io/docs/reference/auroraboot/) for more details on Auroraboot and building images (not using netboot).

 Build primary image and copy to an iso directory:
 ```bash